ilya-ilya/Advance_Wesnoth_Wars/README.md

 - *Updated* Level-Up : Random Bonuses After Max Level Advancement : Units already AMLA (purple XP bar) gain an extra random ability or increased stat each time they level-up again.

-- *Updated* Level-Up : Promoted Leaders After Max Level Advancement : Post-level 3 standard units reaching their first AMLA level-up will be able to recruit the same units as the original leader, recall, and be prefixed 'Chief' with a bronze crown icon (keeping the Loyal icon in case).
+- *Updated* Level-Up : Promoted Leaders After Max Level Advancement : Standard units reaching their first AMLA level-up will be able to recruit the same units as the original leader, recall, and be prefixed 'Chief' with a bronze crown icon (keeping the Loyal icon in case).
+You can set the minimum level to be promoted.
 Excluded for special Heroes.

 - *Updated* Epic Heroes : The Leaders and Heroes (gold & silver crowns) gain an increase of 20% of their attributes, and a small regeneration ability, making them harder to kill.
 They also get the distraction ability, that excludes Zone of Control around for allies, but not for themselves.
 Excluded for Promoted Leaders.

-- *Updated* Learning from battlefield (Passive XP) : Extra XP for all units each turn (except for the ones not recalled), and double XP for AI for balancing.
+- *Updated* Learning from battlefield (Passive XP) : Extra XP for all human units each turn (except for the ones not recalled).
+You can choose Passive XP for AI separately.

-- *Updated* Learning from healing (Max XP/turn for Healing) : Each turn, Healers will earn 1 XP for each adjacent wounded (but not-poisoned) ally, but you can limit the max/turn.
+- *Updated* Learning from healing (Max XP/turn for Healing) : Each turn, Healers will earn 1 XP for each adjacent wounded or poisoned ally, but you can limit the max/turn.

 - *Updated* Berserk tweak - Fury : Replace 'berserk' by a new 'Fury' weapon special, way more interesting.
 A warcry related to the fury level with also be displayed.
 You can gain ability 'Bloodthirsty' by killing a certain number of enemies.